HIV Among American Indians and Alaska Natives in the United States

 - HIV affects AIs/ANs in ways that are not always obvious because of their small population sizes.

-- Over the last decade, new diagnoses increased 63% among AI/AN gay and bisexual men.
+- Over the last decade, annual diagnoses increased 63% among AI/AN gay and bisexual men.

-- AI/AN face HIV prevention challenges, including poverty, high rates of STIs, and stigma.
+- AIs/ANs face HIV prevention challenges, including poverty, high rates of STIs, and stigma.

 HIV and AIDS Diagnoses3

-Estimated New HIV Diagnoses Among Adult and Adolescent AI/AN in the U.S. by Transmission Category and Sex, 2014
+HIV Diagnoses Among American Indians/Alaska Natives in the U.S. by Transmission Category and Sex, 2015

 Living With HIV and Deaths

-- Of AI/AN diagnosed with HIV in 2013, 86% were linked to medical care within 3 months.5
+- Of AIs/ANs diagnosed with HIV in 2014, 78% were linked to medical care within 1 month.5

-- At the end of 2012, 47% of AI/AN who had been living with diagnosed HIV for at least a year were retained in care (receiving continuous HIV medical care), and 45% had achieved viral suppression.6 By comparison, 54% of all people living with HIV in the United States were retained in care, and 50% had achieved viral suppression.
+- At the end of 2013, 53% of AIs/ANs who had been living with diagnosed HIV for at least a year were retained in care (receiving continuous HIV medical care), and 52% had achieved viral suppression.

 - Sexually transmitted diseases (STDs).
-From 2010 to 2014, AI/AN had the second highest rates of chlamydia, gonorrhea, and syphilis among all racial/ethnic groups.
+From 2011 to 2015, AIs/ANs had the second highest rates of chlamydia and gonorrhea among all racial/ethnic groups.
 Having another STD increases a person's risk for getting or transmitting HIV.

 - Lack of awareness of HIV status.
-Almost 1 in 5 AI/AN who were living with HIV in 2012 were unaware of their status.
-People who do not know they have HIV cannot take advantage of HIV care and treatment to improve their health and reduce the risk of passing HIV to others.
+Almost 1 in 5 AIs/ANs who were living with HIV at the end of 2013 were unaware of their status.
+People who do not know they have HIV cannot take advantage of HIV care and treatment and may unknowingly pass HIV to others.